 ‘He reached out his hand to stroke her cheek.’

 What do you see when you read this?
 I see something like Robo Cop’s arm extending, a mechanical whirring sound accompanying the movement.
 I suggest, ‘He stoked her cheek.’
 The reader assumes the guy used his hand, else he’d have to be a super superman.

 ‘He walked to the door and opened it.’
 All of that isn’t necessary.
 Write instead, ‘He opened the door.’
 The reader will assume he had to walk to the door to get to it unless he rode on a skateboard, bike, or flying saucer.
 Even better, skip most of the stage movements.
 If he’s opening the door to a guest, you could write: Marla arrived at the party looking like a starlet from the 1940s, her long hair parted in the middle and her gown glittering with emerald sequins.
 He smiled.
 She always did love an entrance.

 Which reminds me.
 ‘He smiled.’
 You don’t need moving body parts such as, ‘His lips curled in a smile,’ or, ‘The corners of his lips moved upwards.’
 Simply, ‘He smiled.’

-Another dialogue problem causes readers and editors to sigh is when writers grasp for words to use instead of ‘said.’
+Another dialogue problem that causes readers and editors to sigh is when writers grasp for words to use instead of "said."

 “Get out of my way,” he spewed, coughed, choked.
 It’s almost impossible to cough out words and acquiring editors know that.
 Dialogue is one of the first things they check when evaluating a manuscript, so stay on the safe side and simply use ‘said.’
 It’s so common that readers see it but don’t stop reading.
 Other words jar the eyes and cause readers to pause, and that’s something you don’t want - even for a second.